Cyrix126/promptable/promptable_derive/doc/attributs_derive.md

 - ##### `#[promptable(default = bool)]`

-This field will not be asked, the value will be the type default value.
+This field will not be prompt for new ones, but can be edited later.
+The value will be the default type value.
 For Option\<T\> type, the value will be None.
+Can not be used with attribut fonction*

+- ##### `#[promptable(visible = bool)]`

+Will skip the field, the user **can not** edit it by prompt later.
+The value will be the default type value.
+For Option\<T\> type, the value will be None.
+Uselfull to skip types with no support for Promptable trait.
+Can not be used with attribut fonction*

 - ##### `#[promptable(name = String)]`

 What name to be displayed on various prompt.

-- ##### `#[promptable(visible = bool)]`

-Is the field proposed on menu and creation.
-If the field is Option, the value will be None.
-If the field is a type, it will be the default.
-The difference with default attribut is that the field will never be asked even if the struct is modified.

 - ##### `#[promptable(msg = String)]`